plone/training/features.rst

     $ ./bin/instance fg

-This starts Plone in foreground and we can see what it is doing.
+This starts Plone in foreground mode so that we can see what it is doing by monitoring console messages.
+This is an important development method.
+Note that when Plone is started in foreground mode, it is also automatically in development mode.
+Development mode gives better feedback, but is much slower, particularly on Windows.

 You can stop it by pressing :kbd:`ctrl + c`.